 In addition to military personnel who face the struggles of PTSD on a more frequent basis than we would like to admit.
 A lot of the driving health concerns law enforcement face tie together.

-Law enforcement personnel suffering from PTSD may have other dangerous habits forming.
+Law enforcement personnel such as police officers suffering from PTSD may have other dangerous habits forming.

 The unfortunate truth is PTSD is usually complemented with other major issues.
 Making it more difficult to pursue life insurance.